IP Audits

 Can an audit uncover new opportunities?

 Yes, without a doubt.
-Many businesses discover untapped assets, such as unused trade marks that be put to work or patents that could be licensed, franchised or expanded into new markets.
+Many businesses discover untapped assets, such as unused trade marks that can be put to work or patents that could be licensed or expanded into new markets.
 At the very least, you may discover gaps in your IP protection that you can quickly plug, saving costs and aggravation that may have otherwise occurred in the future.

 Does an audit reduce risk?

-Absolutely.
-It helps prevent disputes by identifying potential infringements early and ensures you are compliant with licences and agreements.
+Quite possibly.
+It can help prevent disputes by identifying potential infringements early and ensure you are compliant with licences and agreements.

 How does an IP audit help with investment?

 Investors often ask for evidence of strong IP protection.
-An audit shows that you take IP seriously and that your assets are in order when you put all recommended measures in place following the audit report.
+An audit shows that you take IP seriously and that your assets are in order once all recommended measures are put in place following the audit report.
 This increases confidence in your business.
 Many businesses neglect their IP and it costs them.
-You will stand out from them.

 Will an audit help with international expansion?

-Yes.
-It highlights whether your rights are protected in the countries you plan to enter and whether you may need to secure additional IP rights.
+Yes, quite likely.
+It highlights whether your rights are protected in territories you plan to enter and whether you may need to secure additional IP rights.

 Is an audit useful for small businesses?

 Very much so.
-Even small businesses rely on branding and designs.
+Even small businesses rely on branding, at the very least.
 An audit ensures these assets are properly protected and used effectively.
 The registration of just a single trade mark (done correctly) can sometimes be the difference between success and failure.

 When is the best time to arrange an IP audit?